pezkuwichain/pezkuwi-sdk/bridges/relays/parachains/README.md

 ## Parachain Finality Relay Metrics

-Every parachain in Polkadot is identified by the 32-bit number.
+Every parachain in Pezkuwi is identified by the 32-bit number.
 All metrics, exposed by the parachains finality relay have the `parachain` label, which is set to the parachain id.
 And the metrics are prefixed with the prefix, that depends on the name of the source relay and target chains.
 The list below shows metrics names for Rococo (source relay chain) to BridgeHubWestend (target chain) parachains finality relay.
 For other chains, simply